vaish1051rd/redux-resume/README.md

 - User-friendly form for entering personal details, work experience, education, skills, and more.
 - Option to upload a photo and choose from a range of templates for a unique look.
 - Material UI design for a modern and consistent look across all devices.
-- Preview and download completed resumes in PDF or Word document format.
+- Preview and download completed resumes in PDF format.

 ## Installation